My Big, Fat, Chewy Chocolate Chip Cookies

 - Preheat the oven to 325 degrees F (165 degrees C).
 Line cookie sheets with parchment paper.

 - In a medium bowl, cream together the melted butter, brown sugar and white sugar until well blended.
 Beat in the vanilla, egg, and egg yolk until light and creamy.
 Mix in the sifted ingredients until just blended.
 Stir in the chocolate chips by hand using a wooden spoon.
 If your butter was still hot when you added it your dough may be really wet at this point.
-Let it rest at room temperature for a couple of minutes if this is the case and then it will be cool enough to scoop into cookies.
+Let it rest at room temperature for a couple of minutes if this is the case (or chill in the fridge until a little more solid) and then it will be cool enough to scoop into cookies.

 - Cool cookies on sheets until able to lift without breaking.
 Transfer to a wire rack to cool.